 “Le Salon Rouge” was designed by Verner Panton in 1971/72.
 It was the canteen at the company Emalliere Corgémont but it also worked as a showroom for Verner Panton´s work made in enamel.
-The canteen are since many years gone but half of the interior are now in the Pantonworld collection.
+The canteen are since many years gone from it´s original location but half of the interior are now in the Pantonworld collection.

 The wall panels for “Le Salon Rouge” were made in bigger sizes than the standard version.
 They measure 250 x 62,5 cm:s each compared to 238 x 59,5 cm:s for the standard sizes.

 The ceiling is made of enamel panels with a pattern from the “Geometri I” series.
 Each of those panels measures 62,5 x 62,5 cm:s and they have small holes for letting air pass them.